OneMoreJson/LI_CraftingMeaningfulHTML/README.md

 Why does GH not add my uploads to the Repo towards caclulating my activity?
 Lets try this.
 ### 1956 | Completed Lesson
 Completed the Lesson.
 I am still trying to figure out the workflow
+### 2107 | Next Class Ready
+Changed the folders to keep all the Linked In lessons for Front End.